ThatDRW/Java-CustomerDetailsService/readme.md

 Running on Java 17 and Spring-Boot 3.

 ## Assignment and Progress
-AssignmentOur business needs a solution for maintaining customer details and have asked you to develop a service that allows them to add, read, store and update customer details.
+Our business needs a solution for maintaining customer details and have asked you to develop a service that allows them to add, read, store and update customer details.

 - [x] The following details of a customer must be managed:
     - [x] First name